Controlling energy delivery with bistable nanostructures: Introduction

 In this paper, we demonstrate a robust physical mechanism for controlled energy delivery between a pair of two-state nanostructures, roughly analogous to ATP hydrolysis but without any reliance on biochemistry.
-More specifically, we show how a ``Source'' structure that is kinetically trapped in a long-lived high-energy state can release this energy after forming a complex with a ``Machine'' structure.
+These two-state nanostructures are functionally similar to a hinge, so that a configurational change mediates the opening and closing of the nanostructure, see Fig.~\ref{fig:dimer_model}\textsf{A}.
+However, to keep our results generally applicable, we do not further specify the nanostructures' geometry or inner workings.
+Instead, we show how a ``Source'' structure that is kinetically trapped in a long-lived high-energy state can release this energy after forming a complex with a ``Machine'' structure.
 The released energy is then harnessed to drive the Machine into its own high-energy state, efficiently and effectively transferring energy between the structures.
-This energy-delivery mechanism is achieved through a careful balancing of the energy profiles of the two structures along their reaction coordinates to create a relaxation pathway that has minimal energy barriers.
+This energy-delivery mechanism is achieved through a careful balancing of the energy profiles of the two structures along their reaction coordinates to create a relaxation pathway that has minimal energy barriers and is driven only by the initial conditions.
 Furthermore, adjusting the energy profiles enhances different aspects of the mechanism, such as the performance, efficiency, and power, making this mechanism highly robust and adaptable, and setting the stage for nontrivial inverse design in a range of experimental settings.